Monday, December 31, 2018

 The Weight of The Water

-Islands full of trees in the middle of the flooded river always amaze me.
-The water comes up, and the water goes down, and the trees still stand up and wave to me on the bank.
-They must have really deep roots.
-Roots that reach their fingers way down and grab hold of rock.
-There are some baby trees out there, too.
-They look a little mangled after the water rises, but they survive with the help of the big guys around them.
+Islands in the middle of a river always amaze me.
+The water comes up and the water goes down and the big trees growing there still stand up and wave to me on the bank.
+They must have really deep roots, roots that reach their fingers down and grab ahold of the rocks.
+There are saplings out on that sandbar, too, and they look a bit mangled after the water rises, but they survive because they are surrounded by their more mature friends.

 Matthew 7:24 “Everyone then who hears these words of mine and does them will be like a wise man who built his house on the rock.
 25 And the rain fell, and the floods came, and the winds blew and beat on that house, but it did not fall, because it had been founded on the rock.
 26 And everyone who hears these words of mine and does not do them will be like a foolish man who built his house on the sand.
 27 And the rain fell, and the floods came, and the winds blew and beat against that house, and it fell, and great was the fall of it.”